Imagine you’re on a stage, the spotlight focused on you, and in your hands is the most powerful tool: your sales deck.

 Consider using graphs or charts from industry experts.
 Use a visual aid that brings those issues into sharp focus for your potential clients.

 Now that you’ve successfully identified and presented your customers’ key pain points, they’ll likely be eager for a solution.
-Let’s move on to how best present what you have on offer as an effective remedy for their woes.
+Let’s move on to how best to present what you have on offer as an effective remedy for their woes.

 Solution: Presenting Your Product or Service